A2osX/A2osX/.Docs/Command Guide.md

 | ----- |
 | HTTPD |

-HTTPD is a server process thats listens for incomming requests to server web pages from your A2osX system.
+HTTPD is a server process that listens for incoming requests to server web pages from your A2osX system.
 It listens for these requests on port 80.
 This server process is in development and is in fact being used for test purposes only right now.
 Further document and options will be made available in a future A2osX release.
 Network services must be started to use this command.

 ### HTTPGET